MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 qsharp.init(project_root = './Teleportation_project')
 ```

-The path of the root folder is relative to the file that is setting it, meaning that your project folder can be anywhere and the calling program doesn't necessarily have to be in the project.
+The path of the root folder is relative to the file that is setting it, meaning that your Q# project folder can be anywhere and the calling program doesn't necessarily have to be in the project.
 A valid path may also be `'./MyProjects/Teleportation_project'`, or `../../Teleportation_project`.

 The Q# compiler verifies there is a valid *qsharp.json* file in the specified root folder and makes any \*.qs resources under the **src** folder available for reference, per the manifest file's exclusion rules.